1990–1991 student protests in Greece: Student occupation

 In response to the bill, seen as old-fashioned and conservative for its era, students began occupying schools across Greece in late 1990 and early 1991.
 Eventually 2,000 high schools (70% of the total) were occupied by students over a seven week period.
-This was described as the biggest challenge yet to the 10-month rule of Prime Minister Constantine Mitsotakis and his New Democracy party.
+This was described as the biggest challenge yet to the 10-month rule of Prime Minister Konstantinos Mitsotakis and his New Democracy party.

 Response to the occupation

 On January 8, 1991, students and their supporters occupying a school in Patras were attacked by a local ONNED branch, resulting in the death of school teacher and occupation supporter Nikos Temponeras, who was hit in the head with an iron bar by the ONNED branch president, Ioannis Kalampokas.

 The killing was followed by a protest in Athens that drew over 100,000 people, and smaller protests in other Greek cities also broke out.
 During the protest in Athens on January 10, 1991, a store on Panepistimiou Street caught fire, resulting in the deaths of four people.
 The fire was started by a tear gas agent thrown inside the building by riot police, who also attacked the firefighting forces that rushed to the fire's location.